oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 {{examples/simple_structured/decoy_digests.md}}

-A Presentation for the SD-JWT that discloses only `region` and `country` of the `address` property and without a Key Binding JWT could look as follows:
+A presentation of the SD-JWT that discloses only `region` and `country` of the `address` property and without a Key Binding JWT could look as follows:

 <{{examples/simple_structured/sd_jwt_presentation.txt}}